Evidences in Neurological Surgery and a Cutting Edge Classification of the Trigeminocardiac Reflex: A Systematic Review.

 RESULTS: 575 patients were included in this study.
 TCR was found in 8.9% of patients.
 The reflex was more often triggered by interventions made within the anterior cranial fossa.
 The maxillary branch (type II in the new classification) was the most prevalent nerve branch found to trigger the TCR.
 Heart rate (HR) and mean arterial blood pressure (MABP) were similarly altered (p = 0.06; F = 0.3912809), covaried with age (p = 0.012; F = 9.302), and inversely correlated to each other (r = -0.27).

 CONCLUSION: TCR is a critical cardiovascular phenomenon that must be quickly identified, efficiently classified, and should trigger vigilance.
 Prompt therapeutic measures during neurosurgical procedures should be carefully addressed to avoid unwanted complications.
 Accurate categorization using the new classification scheme will help to improve understanding and guide the management of TCR in the perioperative period.

 Neurosciences (Brain & Spine)

 Leon-Ariza, Daniel S; Leon-Ariza, Juan S; Nangiana, Jasvinder; Grau, Gabriel Vargas; Leon-Sarmiento, Fidias E; and Quiñones-Hinojosa, Alfredo, "Evidences in Neurological Surgery and a Cutting Edge Classification of the Trigeminocardiac Reflex: A Systematic Review."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 206.